 The Asthma Society of Ireland is fully committed to achieving the standards contained within the Guidelines for Charitable Organisations, Fundraising from the Public

 The Statement of Compliance with Guidelines for charitable Organisations Fundraising from the Public exists to:

 - Improve fundraising practice

 - Promote high levels of accountability and transparency by organisations fundraising from the public

 - Provide clarity and assurances to donors and prospective donors about the organisations they support

-We, the Asthma Society of Ireland have considered the Statement and believe we meet the standards it sets out.
+We, the Asthma Society of Ireland have considered these guidelines and believe we meet the standards it sets out.

 A report on our fundraising activities is available in our Annual Report which can be found here.

 We welcome your feedback on our performance, for details of how to contact us with feedback please see our Feedback and Complaints Procedure (below).

 Public Compliance Statement